tb0hdan/domains/README.md

 - [x] 925TB
 - [x] 1PB
 - [x] 1.3PB
+- [x] 1.5PB

-Random facts:
+### Random facts:

 - More than 1TB of Internet traffic is just 3 Mbytes of compressed data
 - 1 million domains is just 5 Mbytes compressed
-- More than 1.3PB of Internet traffic is necessary to crawl 420 million domains (3.4TB / 1 million).
+- More than 1.5PB of Internet traffic is necessary to crawl 420 million domains (3.4TB / 1 million).
 - Only 2.8Gb of disk space is required to store 420 million domains in compressed form
 - 1Gbit fully saturated link is good for about 2 million new domains every day
 - 8c/16t and 64 Gbytes of RAM machine is good for about 2 million new domains every day